LetspingLetsPing

 The Autonomous Shield

 Every time an agent executes a tool, LetsPing hashes the parameter schema and structural context (the skeleton_hash).
-Over time, this builds a probability graph of your agent's reasoning pathways.
-When an agent jumps from a read_logs node straight to an apply_terraform node with 0% historical probability, the Shield detects a high-entropy reasoning anomaly and intervenes.
+Over time, this builds a baselined graph of your agent's reasoning pathways.
+Each transition is scored by edge anomaly score; when a score exceeds mean + 3·σ over the learned history (or a fallback threshold), the Shield detects a high-entropy reasoning anomaly and intervenes.

 3. Live Execution Graph